chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 To style the entire networks in different ways:

-* Play with predefined styles, e.g. "Minimal", "Curved", or others.
+* Play with predefined styles available in the pull-down menu under `Styles`, e.g. "Rippled", "Curved", or others.

 ## 2.2.
 How to name nodes